LanceChuang/pythonProject/SparkProject/README.md

-# This is guidance of homework 1 from Ren-Hau Chuang.
+# This is guidance of SparkProject from Ren-Hau Chuang.
 ## Please unzip all files under spark directory
 ## Please put movielens files ml-20m and ml-latest-small  both under spark directory
 When type the path, please be careful if the path is right.